alibaba/feathub/docs/content/concepts/basic-concepts.md

-## Processor - Pluggable Compute Engine for Feature Generation
+## Processor - Pluggable Compute Engine for Feature ETL

 A `Processor` is a pluggable compute engine that implements APIs to extract, transform, and load feature values into feature stores.
 A ``Processor is